Process & Timeline

 - Has the team worked together successfully?

 Applications will be reviewed and scored by an external project evaluation panel that consists of reviewers having expertise in the clinical, applied research, business and technical fields.
 Recommendations from the project evaluation panel will be considered by CABHI leadership to ensure balance and strategic alignment.
 CABHI reserves the right to select proposals to achieve a broad distribution of projects across its innovation themes and geographic spread across healthcare provider organization sites located across Canada and the United States.
-The number of projects awarded to any single host organization shall be limited to 5.
+In the case that multiple applicants submit a proposal that uses the same third party solution, only the single highest scored application shall be considered for funding.
 CABHI reserves the right to decline any application and to annul this Call for Innovations at any time, without incurring any liability.
 Additionally, CABHI reserves the right to modify the scope of this Call for Innovations at any time.

 Host organization obligations: